zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_05_en-US_PILOT_AND_THE_ABYSS.md

 ### 1.1 The Fundamental Misunderstanding

-The Aetherion ship—the culmination of RTM physics—is consistently misperceived.
+The Aetherion ship, the culmination of RTM physics, is consistently misperceived.
 Engineers see it as a vehicle.
 Administrators see it as an asset.
 Soldiers see it as a weapon.

 All of these perspectives constitute a **category error**.